Remote Course Facilitators

 Please review the information below before signing up to serve as an RCF.
 In prior terms, more than 200 graduate students signed up to serve as an RCF.
 Please note that not everyone who signs up will be matched as an RCF.
 Thank you for your willingness to serve!

-Please click on the link below to sign up to serve as an RCF for the fall 2020 semester or quarter ONLY:
+Please click on the link below to sign up to serve as an RCF for the Winter 2021 semester or quarter ONLY:

 Please review the information and resources below before requesting an RCF.

-Please click on the link below to request an RCF for the fall 2020 semester or quarter ONLY:
+Please click on the link below to request an RCF for the Winter 2021 semester or quarter ONLY:

 About the RCF Program